-In this paper, we exploited Riemannian geometry to derive a new formulation of \acp{dmp} that is capable of learning and reproducing robot skills evolving on any Riemannian manifold.
-Our new formulation, \acf{gadmp}, is manifold independent and allows to treat data belonging to different manifolds in a unified manner.
+In this paper, we have exploited Riemannian geometry to derive a new formulation of \ac{dmp} that is capable of learning and reproducing robot skills evolving on any Riemannian manifold.
+Our new formulation, \acf{gadmp}, is manifold independent and allows us to treat data belonging to different manifolds in a unified manner.
 It also preserves the underlying geometric constraints during both learning and reproduction without pre- or post-processing of the data.
 Moreover, it preserves the properties of the classical \ac{dmp} formulation such as convergence to a given target and the possibility to change the target at run-time (goal switching).

-\acp{gadmp} have been extensively validated through multiple simulation examples and two experiments on a real robotic manipulator.
-For simulation, we augmented two Euclidean datasets (2D-Letters and LASA handwriting) with data samples from three Riemannian manifolds (unit quaternion, rotation matrix, and symmetric and positive definite matrix).
+\ac{gadmp} has been extensively validated through multiple simulation examples and two experiments on a real robotic manipulator.
+For simulation, we augmented two Euclidean datasets (2D-Letters and LASA handwriting) with data samples from three Riemannian manifolds ($\manS{3}$, $\manSO{3}$, and $\spd{2}$).
 We showed that \ac{gadmp} can accurately learn profiles evolving on such manifolds while converging to a (possibly changing) goal.
 Moreover, a comparison with a baseline approach was conducted on a unit quaternion trajectory.
-In this case, \ac{gadmp} showed improvement by avoiding slight jumps at the beginning of the trajectories.
-Finally, real experiments showed the effectiveness of \ac{gadmp} in encoding data from manifolds such as orientation, and \ac{spd} matrices.
+In this case, \ac{gadmp} shows improvement by avoiding slight jumps at the beginning of the trajectories.
+Finally, real experiments show the effectiveness of \ac{gadmp} in encoding data from manifolds such as orientation, and \ac{spd} matrices.

 In the future, we propose to integrate our approach with iterative learning algorithms---for example iterative learning control---in order to adapt to different situations and perform more complex tasks such as physical interaction control.
-Moreover, extending exploration-based learning methods to Rimannian manifolds is an open research problem.
+Moreover, extending exploration-based learning methods to Riemannian manifolds is an open research problem.
 These methods are crucial when a robot needs to significantly adapt its behavior to a new situation by considering the data directly on its corresponding manifold.
-This will allows us to successfully exploit \acp{gadmp} in a large diversity of task situations.
+This will allow us to successfully exploit \acp{gadmp} in a large diversity of task situations.